-- (2) For a violation resulting from a physical malfunction of a measuring device not caused by the person or any other unintentional misstatement, two hundred fifty dollars (\$250), plus two hundred fifty dollars (\$250) per day for each additional day on which the measuring device continues to malfunction or the misstatement is not corrected if the person fails to correct or repair the measuring device or correct the misstatement within 60 days after the board has called the malfunction or violation to the attention of that person. - (3) For knowingly tampering with any measuring device or knowingly making a material misstatement in a statement filed under this part, twenty-five thousand dollars (\$25,000), plus one thousand dollars (\$1,000) for each day on which the violation continues if the person fails to correct the violation within 30 days after the board has called the violation to the attention of that person. - (4) For any other violation, five hundred dollars (\$500), plus two hundred fifty dollars (\$250) for each additional day on which the violation continues if the person fails to correct the violation within 30 days after the board has called the violation to the attention of that person. - (d) When an additional penalty may be imposed under subdivision (c) for failure to correct a violation or correct or repair a malfunctioning measuring device within a specified period after the violation has been called to a person's attention by the board, the board, for good cause, may provide for a longer period for correction of the problem, and the additional penalty shall not apply if the violation is corrected within the period specified by the board.
+(3) For knowingly tampering with any measuring device or knowingly making a material misstatement in a statement filed under this part, twenty-five thousand dollars (\$25,000), plus one thousand dollars (\$1,000) for each day on which the violation continues if the person fails to correct the violation within 30 days after the board has called the violation to the attention of that person.

-- (e) Civil liability may be administratively imposed by the board pursuant to Section 1055 in an amount not to exceed five hundred dollars (\$500) for each violation. - (e) In determining the appropriate amount, the board shall consider all relevant circumstances, including, but not limited to, all of the following factors: - (1) The extent of harm caused by the violation. - (2) The nature and persistence of the violation. - (3) The length of time over which the violation occurs. - (4) Any corrective action undertaken by the violator.
+- (4) For any other violation, five hundred dollars (\$500), plus two hundred fifty dollars (\$250) for each additional day on which the violation continues if the person fails to correct the violation within 30 days after the board has called the violation to the attention of that person. - (d) When an additional penalty may be imposed under subdivision (c) for failure to correct a violation or correct or repair a malfunctioning measuring device within a specified period after the violation has been called to a person's attention by the board, the board, for good cause, may provide for a longer period for correction of the problem, and the additional penalty shall not apply if the violation is corrected within the period specified by the board. - (c) Civil liability may be administratively imposed by the board pursuant to Section 1055 in an amount not to exceed five hundred dollars (\$500) for each violation. - (e) In determining the appropriate amount, the board shall consider all relevant circumstances, including, but not limited to, all of the following factors: - (1) The extent of harm caused by the violation. - (2) The nature and persistence of the violation. - (3) The length of time over which the violation occurs. - (4) Any corrective action undertaken by the violator. - (5) The ability of the violator to pay. - (6) The effect on the ability of the violator to continue in business. - (7) Other matters as justice may require. - 35 (d amendments made to this section by Senate Bill 5 of the 2009-10 Seventh Extraordinary Session of the Legislature shall be deposited in the Water Rights Protection Subaccount in the Water Rights Fund established pursuant to Section 1550.

-- (f) All funds recovered pursuant to this section shall be deposited in the Water Rights Fund established pursuant to Section 1550. - (g) Remedies under this section are in addition to, and do not supersede or limit, any other remedies, civil or criminal. - SEC.
-64. Section 5108 of the Water Code is repealed. - 5108.
-Statements filed pursuant to this part shall be for informational purposes only, and neither the failure to file a statement nor any error in the information filed shall have any legal consequences whatsoever other than those specified in this part. - SEC.
-65. Part 2.55 (commencing with Section 10608) is added to Division 6 of the Water Code, to read:
+- 36 (f) (1) All funds recovered pursuant to this section shall be 37 deposited in the Water Rights Fund established pursuant to Section 38 1550. - 39 (2) Any funds recovered pursuant to this section that exceed 40 those that were authorized before the effective date of the

+(g) Remedies under this section are in addition to, and do not supersede or limit, any other remedies, civil or criminal.

+SEC.
+67. Section 5108 of the Water Code is repealed.

+5108.
+Statements filed pursuant to this part shall be for informational purposes only, and neither the failure to file a statement nor any error in the information filed shall have any legal consequences whatsoever other than those specified in this part.

+SEC.
+68. Part 2.55 (commencing with Section 10608) is added to Division 6 of the Water Code, to read: